-During the Initial Coverage Stage, your share of the cost of a covered drug will be either a copayment or coinsurance.
+During the Initial Coverage Stage, your share of the cost of a covered drug will be a copayment.

-As shown in the table below, the amount of the copayment or coinsurance depends on the costsharing tier.
+As shown in the table below, the amount of the copayment depends on the cost-sharing tier.

 Sometimes the cost of the drug is lower than your copayment.
 In these cases, you pay the lower price for the drug instead of the copayment.